NEONScience/NEON-Data-Skills/tutorials/Python/Lidar/intro-lidar/intro_point_clouds_py/intro_discrete_point_clouds.md

 pip install C:\Users\username\Downloads\GDAL-3.4.3-cp39-cp39-win_amd64.whl
 ```

-To confirm the installation worked properly, import the package and make sure there are no error messages.
+To confirm the installations worked properly, import each package separately, and make sure there are no error messages.
+You can also run this installation and set-up validation script.

+### Additional Resources

+If you are interested in learning more about the NEON API, or want a deeper dive in how this works with the Python `requests` package, please refer to the tutorial and webpages linked below.
+ * <a href="https://www.neonscience.org/resources/learning-hub/tutorials/neon-api-01-introduction-requests" target="_blank"> Introduction to NEON API in Python </a>
+ * <a href="https://data.neonscience.org/data-api/" target="_blank"> NEON Data API </a>

+For a handy resource on Jupyter Notebook tips, tricks and shortcuts, check out the DataQuest blog linked below.
+ * <a href="https://www.dataquest.io/blog/jupyter-notebook-tips-tricks-sh" target="_blank"> 28 Jupyter Notebook Tips, Tricks, and Shortcuts </a>

 </div>

+## Import Packages

 First, we need to import the required Python packages.